galya-m/docs/docs/catalog/example.md

 ```

 ## Setting the networks for web3 providers
-At least that you need to set differents networks for your dapp than [polygon](https://polygon.technology/) this file is not needed, anyway it is part of this example and it has the networks settings for web3 providers
+The next step is setting differents networks for the dapp [polygon](https://polygon.technology/) which does not require this file.
+However, we have included it in the example as it contains the networks settings for web3 providers.

 ```ts
 import { zeroX } from '@nevermined-io/nevermined-sdk-js/dist/node/utils';